-The aforementioned communication channel constitutes an open channel (e-mail, fax, postal mail and internal mail) for all employees of Naturgy in order to notify aspects related to the code.
-This channel enables all group employees, suppliers and collaborating companies to obtain or provide information on any issue concerning the Code of Ethics and the Anti-Corruption Policy.
-Conduct contrary to the code can also be reported in good faith and confidentially.
-All of this is outside of the hierarchy governing habitual operations performed by employees.
+The aforementioned Whistleblowing Channel corresponds to an open channel (internal web platform accessible from any device), accessible to all NTGY employees and interested third parties, to deal with matters related to the Ethics Code.
+This channel allows all group employees, suppliers and collaborating companies to collect or provide information on any matter related to the Code of Ethics and Anti-Corruption Policy.
+They can also get in touch through the channel to communicate in good faith and confidential conduct contrary to the Code.
+All this outside the hierarchy of the usual operations of the employees.

-All of the communications are absolutely confidential, and adhere to the limitations established under the Data Protection Act.
-Accordingly, the chairman of the committee (Compliance Director) is the only member thereof, in first instance, that is authorised to access all of the information regarding all of the queries and notifications received from the group through the query and notification procedure.
-Furthermore, the notifications related to fraudulent practices, audits or deficiencies in accounting or internal control processes are directly notified to the Audit Committee.
+All communications made through the channel are absolutely confidential and can be anonymous, respecting the limitations established in the Personal Data Protection regulations.
+In this sense, the president of the Ethics and Compliance Committee (Compliance Director) has access, in the first instance, to know all the information of all the queries and notifications received from the group through the consultation and notification procedure.
+Likewise, notices related to fraud, audit or failures in accounting processes or internal control are reported directly to the Audit Committee.

-In the 2018 Naturgy Corporate Responsibility Report, further information is provided regarding the Code of Ethics, the Anti-Corruption Policy, the activities of the Code of Ethics Committee (Ethics and Compliance Committee since November 2018) and the use of the communication channel.
+More detailed information on the Code of Ethics, the Anti-Corruption Policy, the activities of the Ethics and Compliance Committee and the use of the communication channel is given in the 2019 Corporate Responsibility report of NTGY.

-Training programmes and periodic retraining for personnel involved in the preparation and review of financial reporting, as well as the assessment of the ICFR, which at least cover the accounting, audit, internal control and risk management standards.
+• Training programmes and periodic retraining for personnel involved in the preparation and review of financial reporting, as well as the assessment of the ICFR, which at least cover the accounting, audit, internal control and risk management standards.